Black Mental Wellness

 How does black history impact black mental wellness?

-A few months ago I explored an article on David Drake, an enslaved ceramic artist/poet gave clairty to the individual experiences of slavery.
-The author’s inclusion of the antebellum social climate and construct determined the dehumanization of Africans based on social hierarchies and
+A few months ago, I explored an article on David Drake, an enslaved ceramic artist and poet, which offered deep insight into the individual experiences of slavery.
+The authorโ€™s discussion of the antebellum social climate revealed how social hierarchies and skill constructs were used to dehumanize Africans.

-skills.
-David’s identity and social standing depended on his natural talents and gifts as an (enslaved) African American man.
-I noticed that the gender, intellectual, and spiritual beliefs impacted the comparison and identification of ceramic work.
-The inclusion of African archetypes enhanced the legacy of the artist DAVE and of ceramics.
-The spiritual beliefs of African ethnic groups determined the communities social hierarchy rather than the oppressors identification labels.
+Davidโ€™s identity and social standing depended on his natural gifts as an (enslaved) African American man.
+I noticed that gender, intellect, and spiritual beliefs all influenced how his ceramic work was interpreted.
+Moreover, the inclusion of African archetypes enhanced the legacy of the artist DAVE and of ceramics as a whole.ย In particular, the spiritual beliefs of African ethnic groups shaped community hierarchies through shared purpose, rather than through the oppressorsโ€™ imposed labels.

 Five Ways to Intentionally Celebrate Black History as a Black Person

-1) Set boundaries around what documentaries and movies about Black history, cultural figures, and events you consume.
+1. Set boundaries around what documentaries and movies about Black history, cultural figures, and events you consume.
 Our linked fate creates a physiological response to what we are viewing.

-2) Attend wellness and compassion-based local events and activities that honor Black people today.
+2. Attend wellness and compassion-based local events and activities that honor Black people today.

-3) Spend time honoring your identity and expression go black culture.
+3. Spend time honoring your identity and expression go black culture.
 Being you is not always easy.
 How can you show yourself some love and appreciation for being alive?

-4) Take part in healthy and progressive conversations about black mental wellness and black history.
+4. Take part in healthy and progressive conversations about black mental wellness and black history.
 Your friends, family, and a colleague are not experiencing the same world as you are, so take charge of how you want to show up.
 You deserve to feel comfortable, grounded, and empowered about your future.

-5) Locate, research, and support black-owned businesses and organizations dedicated to preserving and celebrating the truth of black people.
+5. Locate, research, and support black-owned businesses and organizations dedicated to preserving and celebrating the truth of black people.

 Reminder: Black people are not invisible.
 By honoring the souls in your community, you create space to see people for who they are and not simply based on their skin color.
 There are black people in the past and black people in the future.
 Make room for connection.